biclever/biclever.github.io/_products/security-exporter.md

 weight: 6
 ---

-Checking access rights setup can be challenging.
+Checking access rights setup in SAP BusinessObjects can be challenging.
 You need to click on each item in the CMC to check the configuration.
 This process can lead to incorrect setups, a lack of security overview, and potential security issues.
 Security Exporter simplifies this by allowing you to easily extract the security configuration into an Excel format.

 Security Exporter is a command-line program.
 The following options are available: